browserengineering/book/book/animations.md

 [^color-space]: Example detail: a different color space is required for GPU mode.

 Thanks to SDL's and Skia's thorough support for GPU rendering, that should be all that's necessary for our browser to raster and draw on the GPU.
-And as expected, speed is much improved:
+And as expected, speed is much improved.
+I found that raster and draw improved to `24ms` on average.

-    Time in raster-and-draw on average: 24ms
-    Time in render on average: 23ms

 That's about three times faster, almost fast enough to hit sixty frames per second.
 (And on your computer, you'll likely see even more speedup than I did, so for you it might already be fast enough in this example.)
-But if we want to go faster yet, we'll need to find ways to reduce the total amount of work in raster and draw.
+But if we want to go faster yet, we'll need to find ways to reduce the total amount of work in rendering, raster and draw.

 ::: {.further}